mindsparkist/ITIL-Notes/README.md

 The key is to maintain a balance between swift resolution and proper process following, ensuring both immediate recovery and long-term improvement.

+Here’s an explanation of these terms in simple, beginner-friendly language for an entry-level tech support professional:

+---

+### **1. Average TTP (Time to Pickup)**
+**What it means:**
+This measures how long it takes for a ticket to be assigned to someone after it’s created.

+**Why it matters:**
+If tickets sit unassigned for a long time, customers might feel ignored.
+A shorter TTP means we’re quickly addressing customer issues.

+**What you can do:**
+Make sure tickets are picked up promptly when they appear in the queue.

+---

+### **2. Average TTC (Time to Contact)**
+**What it means:**
+This tracks the time between a ticket being assigned to you and when you first contact the customer (e.g., calling, emailing, or messaging them).

+**Why it matters:**
+Quick contact reassures customers that their issue is being handled.
+If the TTC is high, it might mean customers are waiting too long to hear from us.

+**How to make it accurate:**
+Whenever you reach out to a customer, immediately add a note to the ticket, like:
+- “Messaged customer.”
+- “Left voicemail.”
+This helps ensure the TTC reflects when you actually contacted the customer.

+---

+### **3. Average CTTR (Customer Time to Resolution)**
+**What it means:**
+This measures the time from when a ticket is created to when you propose a solution to the customer.

+**Why it matters:**
+It shows how long it takes to resolve issues from the customer’s perspective.
+Most customers care about how quickly their problem gets fixed, so a shorter CTTR is better.

+**Things to keep in mind:**
+Sometimes, customers might reject your proposed solution, but this still gives a good idea of how quickly issues are being addressed overall.

+---

+### **4. Average 3TR (Tech Time to Resolution)**
+**What it means:**
+This measures the time from when a ticket is assigned to you until you propose a solution.
+It focuses only on your time working on the ticket, ignoring any time it sat unassigned.

+**Why it matters:**
+It reflects how quickly you personally resolve issues after the ticket lands on your plate.

+**Things to keep in mind:**
+Like CTTR, this might not be perfect if a customer rejects a solution, but it still gives a good measure of your speed and efficiency.

+---

+### **5. FCR (First Contact Resolution)**
+**What it means:**
+This refers to solving the customer’s problem on the very first contact, without needing multiple follow-ups.

+**Why it matters:**
+FCR is a big deal for customer satisfaction.
+The faster we can resolve issues in one go, the happier our customers will be.

+---

+### **Why These Metrics Are Important**
+These measurements help the team understand where we can improve.
+For example:
+- If your **TTC** is high, you might need to focus on contacting customers faster after picking up a ticket.
+- If your **3TR** is high, it could mean you’re taking longer to solve issues compared to others, and that could be an opportunity for coaching or training.

+By keeping an eye on these numbers, you can improve your performance and help the team deliver better service to our customers. 😊